Param302/Param302/README.md

-- 👋 Hi, I’m Parampreet Singh
+- 👋 Hi, I’m Parampreet Singh .
-- I am 17 year old.
 - Interested in Python programming language.
-- Currently learning Python 🐍.
+- Currently learning Python 🐍
-- I like Python because it's syntax is short we can do anything like make website, app or game and mainly it is used in A.I. and Machine Learning.
-- I don't know much about github so I have not anything to see you my skills but soon I will add it (so soon).

 <!---
 Param302/Param302 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.